untodesu/voxelius/docs/dev/engine/dev-code-style.md

 ## Styling considerations

-- Classes and structures are to be marked `final` unless they're explicitly designed as a base
+- Mark classes and structures `final` unless they are meant as a base.

-- Functions and methods that take zero arguments spell it out in C-style - a `void` keyword is placed inside parentheses
+- Functions and methods with zero arguments use C-style `void` inside the parentheses.

-- Compile-time (`constexpr`) function bodies are to be placed inside the header they're declared in, just after all the declarations
+- Place `constexpr` function bodies in the header, just after the declarations.

-- C++ headers have the `.hh` extension and C++ sources have the `.cc` extension
+- C++ headers use `.hh`.
+C++ sources use `.cc`.

-- Profanity inside source code is allowed because I own the code and I can comment whatever the fuck I please inside of it
+- Profanity inside source code is allowed because I own the code and I can comment whatever the fuck I please inside of it.

-- Use the standard `assert` for debug-time checks and `vx::throw_if_xxxx` for cases the game should crash if something goes wrong
+- Use standard `assert` for debug-time checks.
+Use `vx::throw_if_xxxx` when the game should crash on failure.

 ## Include guards

-- Every header uses an ifndef-block with a random GUID-style token with dashes replaced with underscores
+- Every header uses an ifndef-block with a random GUID-style token.
+Dashes become underscores.

-- No `#pragma once`
+- Do not use `#pragma once`.

-- The ifndef block terminates with a block comment with the same GUID
+- End the ifndef block with a block comment that repeats the same GUID.

 Example:

 ```cpp
 #ifndef B843EAA9_60C3_4C2B_8036_DF1026035AA8